alectsnodgrass/Computational_Physics/Emma Krebs/PDEs/Symplectic_Integrators_Project/Writeup.md

 ### RK45

-RK45, also known as Runge–Kutta–Fehlberg method, is an adapative numerical technique for solving ODEs.
+RK45, also known as Runge–Kutta–Fehlberg method, is an adaptive numerical technique for solving ODEs.
 It uses intermediate calculations to produce two estimates of different accuracy.
 By doing this, it can adjust the time step sizes for high accuracy and efficiency.
-These technqiues have a range of different orders you can use for a probelm.
+These techniques have a range of different orders you can use for a problem.
 In this case, RK45 computes a 4th and 5th order error estimate while RK2 would be a lower order with only a 2nd order estimate.
 Although RK45 excels at accuracy, it does not maintain the geometrical properties of the phase space, so it loses total energy from small numerical errors over time.

 The function definition in the code is shown as: